andrewfavor95/polydiff/benchmark/README.md

 `mpnn_designs.py`, and `thread_mpnn.py` scripts.
 This assumes that you've set up the benchmark with a ligand input to `run_inference.py`.

-To generate a params file, export the small molecule ligand from PyMOL into mol2 format and then run the following:
+LigandMPNN requires a .params file as input, which contains Rosetta atom names that give some chemical context beyond just the element types.
+LigandMPNN does not use any other info from the params file (i.e. the ligand atom coordinates are still taken from the PDB).
+If you run `pipeline.py --use_ligand`, it will generate the params file automatically.
+To generate a params file yourself, export the small molecule ligand from PyMOL into mol2 format and run the following (this will use the ref2015 energy function):

-    /software/rosetta/main/source/scripts/python/public/molfile_to_params.py --keep-names --clobber  ../LIGANDNAME.mol2 -n LIGANDNAME
+    /software/rosetta/main/source/scripts/python/public/molfile_to_params.py --keep-names ../LIGANDNAME.mol2 -n LIGANDNAME

 You can use both MPNN and ligandMPNN on the same set of designs.
-These are indicated in the output CSV by a boolean column `mpnn` or `ligmpnn`.
+These are stored in different subfolders `mpnn/` and `ligmpnn/` and their designs are marked in the output CSV by a boolean column `mpnn` or `ligmpnn`.

-To use ChemNet to score designs, run `score_designs.py` with `chemnet` in the argument to `--run`, e.g. `--run af2,chemnet`.
-This is enabled by default if you run `pipeline.py` with `--use_ligand`.
+To use ChemNet or Rosetta ligand metrics to score designs, run `score_designs.py` with `chemnet` and/or `rosettalig` in the argument to `--run`, e.g. `--run af2,chemnet,rosettalig`.
+These are both enabled by default if you run `pipeline.py` with `--use_ligand`.

 ### Diversity-adjusted success rate

 To obtain a final benchmark metric that represents success rate at varying metric thresholds and structural diversities: